 Dog Attack and Bite Injury Claims

-Dog bites are an everyday occurrence, with official figures estimating that 210,000 people are attacked by canines in England every year and that more than 6,300 of them require hospital treatment for their injuries.
+Dog bites are an everyday occurrence, with official figures estimating that 210,000 people are attacked by canines in England every year, with over 6,300 requiring hospital treatment for dog bite injuries.

-Many of the incidents involve a family pet biting someone in the home, meaning workers who have to access other people’s property as part of their job – such as postal and parcel delivery workers, home helps, utilities meter readers and tradesmen – are at a higher risk.
+Many of these incidents involve a family pet biting someone in the home, making workers who access other people’s property – such as postal and parcel delivery workers, home helps, utilities meter readers, and tradesmen – significantly more vulnerable to dog bite claims.

-Dog bites also occur in public areas, including streets and parks, with children known to be particularly at risk.
+Dog bites also occur in public areas, including streets and parks, with children particularly at risk of sustaining serious injuries.

-The extent of the injuries suffered in dog attacks varies greatly from scratches to the hands and arms to permanent disfigurement and even fatalities.
-Bites can also cause psychiatric problems.
+The extent of dog bite injuries varies, ranging from minor scratches on the hands and arms to permanent disfigurement and even fatalities.
+Moreover, bites can lead to psychiatric problems.

-If you have been bitten by a dog, there is a chance you will be able to claim compensation from its owner for your injuries.
-Liddy’s Solicitors has one of the leading specialist personal injury teams in Yorkshire and our experts can help you to pursue your claim and secure the financial settlement you are due.
+If you have been bitten by a dog, you may have grounds for a dog bite claim, allowing you to seek compensation from the animal’s owner for your injuries.
+Liddy’s Solicitors has one of the leading specialist personal injury teams in Yorkshire, and our experts are well-equipped to help you pursue your dog attack claim and secure the financial settlement you are entitled to.

 Can I claim compensation for dog bite injuries?